id9909/NoobK1ller/README.md

 Randomizes all IL2CPP exported function names.
 Instead of `il2cpp_domain_get`, imports will look like `rTneAkhDlwQ`, breaking 99% of runtime dumpers.

 ### Strip Mono Symbols
-Removes unused Mono imports that hackers can use for runtime dumping.
+Removes unused Mono imports that can be used for runtime dumping.

 ## Installation